BasicWolf/zblog/src/content/articles/2021_06_11_hexagonal_architecture_in_python_part_1.rst

 :categories: Articles
 :tags: programming, python, hexagonal architecture, dependency injection, DDD
 :date: 2021-06-11 12:00
+:summary: Does the article title sounds like a dark magic spell?
+I assure you, it is all safe, as long as you know how to treat it.
+Welcome to this small series of advanced articles which covers principles of Hexagonal architecture in Python and Django application design.
 :status: draft

-Does the article title sounds like a dark magic spell?
-I assure you, it is all safe, as long as you know how to treat it.
-Welcome to this small series of advanced articles.
-The series covers principles of Hexagonal architecture in Django application design.

 Time flies awfully fast!
 Two years ago I left the world of Django and found myself in the world of Kotlin, Java and Spring Boot.
 It was a genuine cultural shock.
-An extensive amount of new knowledge was bombarding my brain.
+An extensive amount of new knowledge bombarded my brains.
-Sometimes I felt so helpless, that I wanted to run back to the beloved and bytewise familiar Python ecosystem.
+Sometimes it was so furious, that I wanted to run back to the beloved and bytewise familiar Python ecosystem.
 Inversion of Control (IoC) was the hardest topic to digest.
 Automated Dependency Injection (DI) felt like black magic, compared to Django's direct approach.
-Nonetheless, that core capability of Spring Boot framework allowed us to design application following Hexagonal architecture rules.
+Spring Boot behemoth framework consumed me in nightmares.
+But all the effort was worth it.

-While the final challenge was getting rid of the old "implement a backlog of features" habit in place of Domain-Driven Design (DDD).
+We designed and implemented the application following Hexagonal architecture rules.
+And the final challenge was getting rid of the old "implement a backlog of features" habit in place of Domain-Driven Design (DDD).

 Our project rapidly grows in size and complexity.
 Yet it is easy to maintain, support and develop
-- thanks to the great quality of its foundation and architecture.
+- thanks to the great quality of its foundation.
 The code is expressive and comprehensible.
 The components are easily interchangeable.
-By all means this application is better than anything written by the team members in past.
+By all means this application is better than anything written by the team members in the past.

-I look behind and see all the gaps in my previous experience.
-The gaps which did not allow solving business problem as elegantly.
+I look behind and see all the gaps in my previous experience which did not allow solving business problem as elegantly.
-Welcome, fellow Pythonista!
-This small articles series is about Hexagonal architecture and essential topics surrounding it.
+Dear fellow Pythonista, I hope this small articles series about Hexagonal architecture would help you to achieve the same without going through my struggle.

 Dependency Injection
 ====================

-Do you what is Dependency Injection (DI)?
+You know what Dependency Injection (DI) is, don't you?
-Sure you do, even if you can't recall its explicit definition.
+Sure you do, even if you can't recall the explicit definition.
-Let's see what are the pros and cons of this approach (if you prefer - pattern).
+Let's see what are the pros and cons of this approach (a pattern, if you prefer).

 Imagine that we need a function which sends ALARM messages to a message bus.
-The first iteration could be the following:
+Our first iteration is:

 .. code-block:: python